 Extracorporeal shockwave therapy (ESWT) is a treatment technique in which patients are exposed to strong ultrasonic sound waves that penetrate the soft tissues.
 Shockwave therapy is a safe and globally applied treatment method.

 In shockwave therapy, sound waves (shock waves) are used to trigger and reinforce the natural healing process in overloaded or calcifying tendons.
-By means of a probe, these waves are focused in such a way that they have a mechanical effect at a relatively precise location in the body.
+By means of a probe, these waves are focused in such a way that they have a mechanical effect on a relatively precise location in the body.

 Shockwave therapy is used to treat various conditions, such as: